aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/02-intro-kotlin.md

 	2. Launch child coroutine that runs on same thread as `this@runBlocking`, which refers to the top-most `runBlocking` parent scope.
 #### `suspend`

-Suspend functions are syntactic sugar over creating coroutines.
+Suspend functions are syntactic sugar over creating a coroutine.

  A good example of a suspend function is `delay(ms: Int)`, which will only be blocking within a coroutine scope.